 - VAN.EA – For electric vans and LCVs

 MB.EA is expected as an updated or further-developed version of the EVA.
 Should the Mercedes EQR be a dedicated AMG model, AMG.EA would be the obvious pick.
-In any case, expect parameters with respect to range, charging and acceleration, better than what the EVA platform promises today.
+In any case, expect parameters with respect to motor efficiency, charging power and acceleration better than what the EVA platform promises today.

 The CAR Magazine report states that the range-topping configuration would have a battery pack with a 105 kWh consistent useable energy content and a temporary additional useable energy content of 20 kWh for disposal during the overboost function.

 Three 250 kW motors will power the Mercedes R-Class electric, resulting in a net power of 1006 horsepower and a net torque of 996 lb.-ft, claims Car Magazine.
 As for the transmission, there will be a Porsche Taycan-style single-speed direct-drive for the front wheels and a two-speed transmission for the rear wheels.
-If these numbers are accurate, no doubt that Mercedes-AMG will go all out with this three-row EQ electric SUV.
+If these numbers are accurate, there is no doubt that Mercedes-AMG will go all in with the three-row EQ electric SUV.

-2025 is the year when Daimler plans to release the radical Mercedes R-Class successor, as per the British publication.
+2025 is when Daimler plans to release the radical Mercedes R-Class successor, as per the British publication.
 This is a year after the Mercedes EQG is planned.

 Mercedes EQR FAQs